-EU-OPENSCREEN ERIC (EU-OS) is a non-profit research infrastructure, which operates on a global scale.
+EU-OPENSCREEN ERIC is a non-profit research infrastructure, which operates on a global scale.
 We are funded by European countries (currently Czech Republic, Denmark, Finland, Latvia, Norway, Poland, Spain with Germany as host country) and offer access to academic high-throughput screening facilities and medicinal chemistry groups in these countries.
-Scientists from academia and industry can implement their screening projects at EU-OS partner laboratories using our general purpose diversity compound collection, the European Chemical Biology Library (ECBL), which is composed of 100.000 commercial compounds plus a growing number of compounds collected from academic chemistry groups.
+Scientists from academia and industry can implement their screening projects at EU-OPENSCREEN´s partner laboratories using our general purpose diversity compound collection, the European Chemical Biology Library (ECBL), which is composed of 100.000 commercial compounds plus a growing number of compounds collected from academic chemistry groups.
 Hit optimisation can be done at our medicinal chemistry sites.
-All compounds will be profiled in a panel of about 20 non-project specific assays, which will deliver extensive information on physico-chemical, cellular toxicity and anti-microbial properties.
+All compounds will be profiled in a panel of about 20 assays, which will deliver extensive information on physico-chemical, cellular toxicity and anti-microbial properties.

 Compound structures and primary screening data will be made public in the European Chemical Biology Database (ECBD), with the possibility to request an embargo period of up to three years to allow for data deposition after submitting a patent application or concurrently with the relaease of the scientific manuscript.

 ERICs are legal entities based on the COUNCIL REGULATION (EC) No 723/2009 of 25 June 2009 (Weblink).
 They are set-up by the European Commission upon request by a Member State and at least two other countries that are either Member States or associated countries.
 The aim of an ERIC is the establishment and operation of pan-European Research Infrastructures which can be either single-sited or distributed.